kadircs/ECP-E4S-Examples/readme.md

 - Creates a [Pantheon](http://pantheonscience.org/) environment and build location
 - Clones a specific commit of [Spack](https://github.com/spack/spack)
 - Uses `spack` to build [Ascent](https://ascent.readthedocs.io/en/latest/) and set up a coupled app/in-situ workflow
-- Builds an application (optionally, depending upon the specific application)
+    - Optionally builds an application, depending on the workflow
+- Runs a parallel job that creates a `Cinema` database
 - Verifies the `Cinema` database

 ## Using this repository